OfentseJ/OfentseJ/README.md

 # 👋 Hi there, I'm Ofentse Makhutja

-🎯 **Full-Stack Developer** from Midrand, Gauteng, South Africa
+🎯 **Software Developer** from Midrand, Gauteng, South Africa
 💡 Passionate about building modern web applications and tools that make everyday tasks easier.

 ---

 ## 👨‍💻 About Me

-I'm a **full-stack developer** eager to learn, grow, and refine my craft in software development.
+I'm a **Software developer** eager to learn, grow, and refine my craft in software development.
 I enjoy designing and developing interactive, efficient, and visually appealing web apps — especially ones that help automate or simplify my daily work.

 - 🌍 Based in **Midrand, South Africa**